irizvanoghlu/Avantus/README.md

    *Refer to step 7 for more guidance on which prompt to open.*

-6. #### Navigate to your "dervet" folder.
+6. #### Navigate to your `dervet` folder.
    This is the location of the repository or downloaded folder on your local computer.
+We refer to this location as the
+    "root directory"

 7. #### Create Python environment
     We give the user 2 paths to create a python environment for python 3.6.10.